gnosis/gnosisvpn-client/ONBOARDING.md

 1. Go to [rentry.co](https://rentry.co/).
 2. In the text field, enter the public key for your recently created WireGuard tunnel.
-3. Locate "Custom url" input field and enter your desired text (e.g., `toms-feedback-gvpn`).
+3. Locate the "Custom url" input field and enter your desired text (e.g., `toms-feedback-gvpn`).
 Leave the "Custom edit code" field empty.
-Click on "Go".
+Click **Go**.
 An edit code will be generated automatically.
 4. Save the generated URL from the browser's address bar (e.g., `https://rentry.co/toms-feedback-gvpn`).
 5. Note the edit code at the top for the next step.